rajghosh2000/SimpleCalculator/README.md

-This is a simple project made using React and Javascript
+This is a simple calculator made using React and Javascript

 In the project directory, you can run: